scoutapp/scout-mcp-local/README.md

 slow queries, memory bloat, throughput issues - all your favorite performance problems surfaced and explained right where you are working.

+**If this helps you debug faster or ship with more confidence, :star: it!**

 ## Prerequisites

 You will need to have or create a Scout Monitoring account and obtain an API key.